acacheung/moonshine-cms/src/pages/menu/cocktails-beer-wine-1.md

       - description: 'Select Apertivo, Pamplemousse, Lemon, Bubbles '
         price: '13'
         title: 'Shine Spritz '
+      - description: >
+          Tito’s Handmade Vodka, Rumchata, Pumpkin-Chai Tea Syrup, Grated Nutmeg

+          ****$1 from this cocktail will be donated by Tito’s Handmade Vodka to Community Servings from 10/1-11/30 up to $20,000****
+        price: '14'
+        title: 'Pumpkin Pie Chai '
     title: '''Shine Specialty Cocktails '
   - description: 'please note this menu is subject to change '
     items: